o-jasper/o-jasper.github.io/blog/_posts/2014-12-12-assurance_contract.md

 ---
 Just mentioning the
 [assurance contract](https://o-jasper.github.io/eth-entity/assurance_entity/)([readme](https://github.com/o-jasper/o-jasper.github.io/tree/master/eth-entity/assurance_entity#assurance-ethereum-entity))
-i made, it is a crowdfunder a bit like kickstarter.
+i made(PoC6), it is a crowdfunder a bit like kickstarter.
 Such a contract goes through three stages.

 1. Creation, setting of parameters like minimum and maximum raised.